Introduction

 Unless we are authorised by you to disclose information on your behalf, we confirm that if you give us confidential information we will, at all times during and after this engagement, keep it confidential, except as required by law or as provided for in regulatory, ethical or other professional pronouncements applicable to us or our engagement.

-You agree that, if we act for other clients who are or who become your competitors, to comply with our duty of confidentiality it will be sufficient for us to take such steps as we think appropriate to preserve the confidentiality of information given to us by your, both during and after this engagement.
+You agree that, if we act for other clients who are or who become your competitors, to comply with our duty of confidentiality it will be sufficient for us to take such steps as we think appropriate to preserve the confidentiality of information given to us by you, both during and after this engagement.
 This may include taking the same or similar steps as we take in respect of the confidentiality of our own information.

-In addition, if we act for other clients who interests are or may be averse to yours, we will manage the conflict by implementing additional safeguards to preserve confidentiality.
+In addition, if we act for other clients whose interests are or may be averse to yours, we will manage the conflict by implementing additional safeguards to preserve confidentiality.
 Safeguards may include measures such as separate teams, physical separation of teams, and separate arrangements for storage of, and access to, information.

 You agree that the effective implementation of such steps or safeguards as described above will provide adequate measures to avoid any real risk of confidentiality being impaired.